top of page

 On Creative Writing is a community for creative writers, and we're here to explore all creative writing, including poetry, prose, flash fiction, through to novels, novellas, screenplays, scripts, and creative nonfiction.

-If you're a creative writer, we encourage you to embrace this community.
-Share your ideas, give suggestions for long-form resources, newsletter features, podcast guest recommendations, or ideas for courses delivered by email.
+If you're a creative writer, share your ideas, give suggestions for long-form resources, newsletter features, podcast guest recommendations, or ideas for courses delivered by email.

 Subscribing to our newsletter gives you immediate access to free long-form resources, creative writing courses delivered by email, recommended reads and podcast episodes, news and features, and more.

-On Creative Writing is from Emma Woodhouse and Sheelagh Caygill, who met when they began their MA in Contemporary Creative Writing at Northeastern University in London, U.K.
+On Creative Writing is from Sheelagh Caygill, a journalist and writer who's currently taking an MA in Contemporary Creative Writing at Northeastern University in London, U.K.

 CREATIVE WRITING SUBJECTS WE'LL EXPLORE